re-vast/re-vast.github.io/supp/README.md

 # README
 This folder lists the supplemental material of the submission titled *In Defence of Visual Analytics Systems: Replies to Critics*.
+Brief discussions about the following data is available at <a href="https://re-vast.github.io">https://re-vast.github.io</a>.

 ## Critics.csv
 It lists the critics and has the following fields: